Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Check GoodRx as a brand-name fallback.
 If compounded semaglutide isn't available in your state, or if you prefer brand-name, GoodRx coupons can sometimes reduce Wegovy's retail price to $800–$1,000/month depending on pharmacy.
 This is still much more than compounded options, but worth knowing if your only alternative is full retail pricing.
 Visit goodrx.com and search for semaglutide.

 Check Novo Nordisk's self-pay program directly.
-Wegovy self-pay pricing starts at $199/month for starter doses, but those introductory prices are scheduled to increase to $349/month after the introductory period ends.
+Wegovy pen self-pay pricing is $199/month for the first 2 months at starter doses, then $349/month from month 3; the Wegovy pill is $149/month for the 1.5mg and 4mg doses.
 Check wegovy.com directly for current eligibility and pricing, as these programs are evolving.

 Pros